1. Why do you ask for so much personal documentation to certify my company as women-owned?

 14. What If I'm already certified through WBENC or NWBOC?

 Certifying as a women-owned business through NAWRB requires additional documents in addition to those required by WBENC or NWBOC.
 It is not necessary to complete the entire certification application if you're certification through one of those organizations is still active.
-Please inquire for current membership and certification rates at info@NAWRB.com.

 15. How does your certification differ with SBA’s self-certification?